Want to make a little extra money on the side whilst at college? There are many ways to side hustle that can fit in with your studies!

 6. Go Social

-Social Media done right is a big business.
+Social Media done right is a big business and serves as a nifty side hustle.

 If you’re creating useful material about college life, your university’s marketing team might even sponsor you to give prospective students a “fly-on-the-wall” view of what life is like at your school.